End-to-End Sequential Sampling and Reconstruction for MRI: Experimental Results

 \paragraph{Number of Sequential Steps}

-\reffig{loupe_seq} shows a comparison between our sequential models and the previous state-of-the-art LOUPE model~\cite{bahadir2019learning}.
-For the case of 2D point sampling, the accuracy consistently increases as the number of sequential sampling steps increases.
-In fact, our 4-step sequential model achieves a $0.37$-$0.48$ SSIM improvement over the LOUPE baseline for all acceleration factors, which is approximately $25\%$ of the benefit of doubling the number of $\kappa$-space measurements~(when switching from $8\times$ to $4\times$ acceleration for the LOUPE model SSIM increases by 1.84).
+We further ablate the impact of the number of sequential steps.
+For the case of 2D point sampling~(\reffig{loupe_seq}), the accuracy consistently increases as the number of sequential sampling steps increases.
 To further understand the improvements seen with additional sequential steps, we perform a pair-wise SSIM comparison between our sequential models; \reffig{pairwise_step_2d} shows the result of 2D point sampling with a 4$\times$ acceleration ratio.
 Additional sequential steps boost the reconstruction performance for almost all subjects, with diminishing returns as $T$ increases.
 Table \ref{table:ratio2D} shows quantitative results that compare the percentage of test samples that outperform the LOUPE baseline.
 On 2D point sampling, our 4-step sequential model outperforms LOUPE roughly 97\%, 89\%, and 77\% of the time for the 4$\times$, 8$\times$ and 16$\times$ acceleration factors, respectively.

 \paragraph{Co-design Ablation} We demonstrate the advantage of co-designing the sampler and reconstructor in \reftab{cooptimization}.
 Specifically, we pre-train a reconstructor using a uniform sampling policy and demonstrate the improvement in performance that occurs when jointly learning the reconstructor weights with the sampler.
 Co-designing the reconstructor with the sampler significantly improves performance, with an increase of $2.33$-$2.51$ SSIM for 2D point sampling with a $4\times$ acceleration factor.